Engineering

 Listing interests and hobbies can help you secure a job if it’s a close call between you and another candidate.
 If you’re equally qualified, being a “better fit” for the company could work in your favour.
 You don’t have to include interests or hobbies, but doing so might benefit you when you’re starting out, especially if you’re looking for a trendy start-up that’s likely to care more about cultural fit.

-Tailor your engineering CV to each position
+How to tailor your engineering resume to each position

 We know it would be easier to create one CV that you send to dozens of different jobs.
 But this won’t lead to success.
 In fact, you’re unlikely to secure any interviews using this approach.
 ATS will filter out your CV for lacking job keywords.